Degree enriches career

 “For me, the Bachelor of Business, majoring in management, was a four-year journey of part-time study and full-time work.
 Reflecting on what was an achievement of such a long-term goal is something I’m really proud of,” explains Jeff.

-“Mixed in with this was a real feeling of freedom and learning that I could juggle work, life and study successfully has motivated me to do more with my free time now.”
+“There was a real feeling of freedom and learning that I could juggle work, life and study successfully has motivated me to do more with my free time now.”

 A manageable routine which included enough time for work, lifestyle and study made Jeff’s commitment to finishing his degree possible.